TELUS-Emerging-IoT/TELUS-Devkit-Hardware-Tutorial/README.md

 Since we are using Sixfab cellular shield, we are going to head to [Sixfab Tutorial](https://sixfab.com/tutorials/) page and follow the instruction on how to install [PPP dialer](https://sixfab.com/ppp-installer-for-sixfab-shield/) with some modifications and configurations specific to TELUS Cat-M1 network.

-PPP installer for Sixfab Shield: https://sixfab.com/ppp-installer-for-sixfab-shield/ You may refer to the following video to assist with establishing a connection:
+PPP installer for Sixfab Shield: https://sixfab.com/ppp-installer-for-sixfab-shield/

+You may refer to the following video or work through the steps below:
 [![Modem Guide](images/play.png)](https://youtu.be/HkHLNoD_Zog)

 1. In Step 3 of the Sixfab tutorial, select **Cellular IoT App Shield** and in step 4, select **Cat-M1**